By Brendan Heard

 We understand enough history now to know the solstice was very important to the ancient Neolithic people of Europe of which we know so little.
 Monuments such as Newgrange in County Meath, Ireland (3300 BC ) were constructed so that the holy sunlight strikes the interior of the mound perfectly timed on the day of solstice.
 It seems to have been an event of extreme importance to what we assume were an oral tradition people.
-Barring this the most widely known ancestral incarnation of this festival is the Roman holiday of Saturnalia.
+The more recent historical incarnation of this of which we know the most is the Roman holiday of Saturnalia.
 This itself descends from its Greek incarnation as Kronia (Kronos being the Hellenic precursor to Saturn).
 This in turn has similarities to the Norse festival of Yule, and the Celtic Meá Geimhridh or Alban Arthuan, all of which would likely have evolved from a shared distant origin celebration.

 The name Saturn derives from Satus which means sowing.
 It is believed that it has origins involving a farmer’s holiday marking the finale of the autumn planting season.
 How it migrated to the time of the winter solstice is uncertain.
 Saturn himself is a titan, father of Zeus (Amon-Dias, Deus, Jupiter) and is portrayed as an agricultural deity carrying a sickle.
 He is associated with time, liberty, wealth, as well as being a harvest god.
 Within this father-god are joyful and utopian aspects of careless well-being (Christmas cheer), which can at other times reside side by side with threatening elements of danger.

 According to ancient legend Saturn long ago brought about a golden age upon the earth, when he came down among us with his sickle.
 He imparted to us an agricultural knowledge, and humans enjoyed an innocent time of spontaneous bounty with the wisdom he bestowed.
-A sort of ‘garden of Eden’ age, if you will.
+A sort of ‘garden of Eden’ age.
 The merry revelries of Saturnalia were intended to reflect this idealized condition of life from this once-dreamed lost age.